fastass-ez/cloud_rendering_gc/README.md

 2. This only supports Cycles render as of now.

-3. If the webpage is closed during the process, it terminates the Jupyter notebook file.
-To make it run in the background, a smartphone can be used for the same, with the tab left open on background processes.

-4. It's better to provide the Blender Application in your drive as this will subtract the time to download it whenever you run the code in the future.
+3. It's better to provide the Blender Application in your drive as this will subtract the time to download it whenever you run the code in the future.